Safe, Secure, Reliable

 Benefits for Nonprofits

 Our Nonprofit Toolkit has everything you need to get started with electronic bank transfers.
+It is broken down into: Getting Approval, Getting Started and Getting Donors on Board.

 Additional assistance getting started with electronic bank transfers can be found using the ACH Quick Start, a tool for your nonprofit to learn how to pay or get paid electronically.